Your browser is not supported or outdated so some features of the site might not be available.

 Compared To Other Headphones

 The RØDE NTH-100 are professional headphones designed with mixing and monitoring in mind.
-They're often compared to the AKG K371 and the Audio-Technica ATH-M50x as they also occupy the low-to-mid end price point and are closed-back over-ears.
-Unfortunately, they don't sound as neutral as their competitors, and they're also prone to more distortion at high volumes.
-That said, the RØDE have good build quality, thanks to their mixed plastic and metal materials, and a comfortable fit suitable for long listening sessions.
+They're often compared to the AKG K371 and the Audio-Technica ATH-M50x as they occupy the low-to-mid end price point and are closed-back over-ears.
+Unfortunately, they don't sound as neutral as their competitors and are prone to more distortion at high volumes.
+The RØDE have good build quality, thanks to their mixed plastic and metal materials, and a comfortable fit suitable for long listening sessions.
+You can also purchase a variant with a detachable boom mic if you want to use them for gaming or purchase the boom mic separately to add to your setup.

 Check out our recommendations for the best studio headphones for mixing and recording, the best podcast headphones, and the best headphones for music.